Cerebras/inference-examples/cerebras-streamlit/README.md

 ```

 - `st.sidebar`: Creates a sidebar layout, which is useful for settings or inputs that are not part of the main content area.
+- `st.button`: Creates new button that links to an external web page.
 - `st.text_input`: Allows users to input their Cerebras API Key securely.
 The `type="password"` option hides the input text for security.
 - `st.markdown`: Displays instructions and a welcome message in Markdown format, providing user guidance on how to start using the app.
 - `st.stop()`: Stops further execution if the API key is not provided, ensuring that the app does not run without necessary credentials.